Aalwattar/GA/README.md

 - Number of Generations = 2x the number of tasks in the population

 - Selection Algorithm = Tournament selection
-- Replacement Algorithm = Keep best
+- Replacement Algorithm = Replace All

 Program Output
 - Error messages are currently being printed to stderr